Colloidal Indium Arsenide quantum dots as short-wave infrared single photon emitters

 Motivation

-The main motivation for this objective is that single-photon sources based on epitaxial quantum dots (QDs) are now a mature technology available on the market that is outperforming laser cooled atoms or spontaneous parametric down conversion via nonlinear crystals.
+The main motivation for such an objective is that single-photon sources based on epitaxial quantum dots (QDs) are now a mature technology available on the market that is outperforming laser cooled atoms or spontaneous parametric down conversion via nonlinear crystals.

 Challenges with Epitaxial QDs